-Analysis: China's recent rape scandals are a #MeToo victory, activists say — even if the government won't admit it
+China's recent rape scandals are a #MeToo victory, activists say — even if the government won't admit it | CNN

 On Monday, the e-commerce giant Alibaba said it had fired an employee who was accused of sexually assaulting another employee during a business trip.
-The week before, Beijing police said they had arrested Chinese-Canadian pop star Kris Wu on suspicion of rape according to statement.
+The week before, Beijing police said they had arrested Chinese-Canadian pop star Kris Wu on suspicion of rape, according to a statement.

 In both cases, victims had posted their allegations on Chinese social media, which sparked an online furor and prompted police to investigate.
 Neither Wu nor the Alibaba employee have been charged with any crime.